 Understanding a dog’s past often forms a better understanding of their needs in the present.
 This is definitely true of these two guys.

-The Anatolian Shepherd was also crossed with an English Mastiff to make the American Mastiff, which you can read more about here.
-They were introduced into that breed to create a tighter lip line than the regular EM.
+The Anatolian Shepherd was also crossed with an English Mastiff to make the American Mastiff.
+They were introduced into that breed to create a tighter lip line than the regular English Mastiff.

 American Pitbull Terrier

-The APBT’s forefathers were purpose bred fighting dogs from England, crossed between Bulldogs and Terriers.
+The APBT’s forefathers were purpose-bred fighting dogs from England, crossed between Bulldogs and Terriers.
 When this sport was outlawed in England in 1835 immigrants took him to America where they continued to fight him.
-It was in America that the APBT was born; by breeding the biggest and best fighting dogs to create the most powerful fighter of them all.
+It was in America that the APBT was born; by breeding the biggest and the best fighting dogs to create the most powerful fighter of them all.

 The APBT, however, is a super sociable canine who craves companionship and has plenty of affection for every member of the pack and strangers alike.
 For this reason, the APBT is said to be a terrible guard dog, whereas the Anatolian, as a natural protector makes a great guard dog.
 The APBT is particularly gentle and protective of the children in his family, and this is why he is referred to as the ‘nanny dog’.

-Both of these guys are similar when it comes to their training, they are both intelligent dogs that are eager to please their master, and as such they will both enjoy being trained.
+Both breeds are intelligent dogs that are eager to please their master, and as such, they will both enjoy being trained.
 They both need early socialization and consistent training.
 Socialization is important so that the pup understands that other humans, animals, and any unfamiliar situations aren’t to be feared.
-This way they grow up to be a well-mannered and well-balanced pup.
+This way they grow up to be well-mannered and well-balanced pups.

 What is different, however, is that the Anatolian Shepherd is not for the novice dog owner.
 Unless he is socialized exceptionally from a young age it is said that he is unlikely to accept any other household pets.
 If he is not socialized with humans outside of the family unit then it is possible that he could become reclusive, and even aggressive, with other humans.
 He needs a strong-willed master that will not back down, and obedience training is key.

-Overall, the Anatolian Shepherd and the APBT are healthy dogs without too many major concerns.
-The Anatolian Shepherd is estimated to live between the ages of 11 – 13 years, whereas the APBT lives slightly longer at 12 – 16 years.
-Similarly, they are both known to suffer with Hip Dysplasia, and they are both required to be tested for this by their respective National Breed Club.
+They are both known to suffer from Hip Dysplasia, and they are both required to be tested for this by their respective National Breed Club.
 Hip Dysplasia is an abnormal formation of the hip joint, which can lead to crippling arthritis.